 Hidden within the bustling shops of Chelsea Market is Los Tacos No. 1.
-While you may be skeptical of a taco shop in Chelsea Market (we were), let us tell you that Los Tacos No. 1 could easily give any Tex-Mex restaurant in Texas a run for its money.
-The meats are grilled just long enough to develop a smoky, charred flavor and a line of stone bowls is placed on the counter so you can help yourself to toppings such as lime, pico de gallo, and grilled jalapenos.
+While you may be skeptical of a taco shop in Chelsea Market (we were), let us tell you that Los Tacos No. 1 could easily give any Tex-Mex restaurant in Houston a run for its money.
+The meats are grilled just long enough to develop a smoky, charred flavor and a line of stone bowls is placed on the counter so you can help yourself to toppings such as lime, pico de gallo, and grilled jalapeños.
 What really puts Los Tacos over the edge, however, is their homemade tortillas, of which you’ll have a choice between flour and corn.
 One bite of these delicious tacos and we’re sure you’ll be hooked.

 Location: 75 9th Ave (Inside Chelsea Market)

 Johny’s Luncheonette has the average decor of your classic American diner, long Formica counter tops and spinning leatherette barstools included.
 So what makes this place so special?
 We’d venture to say that it has something to do with their gut-bomb sandwiches that represent not only massive amounts of food, but also great value when compared to other eateries in the neighborhood.
 The Brady Bun arrives extravagantly stuffed with turkey burger patties, turkey bacon, Swiss cheese, mushrooms, and onions.
-In a truly New York response to the Austin breakfast taco, the Curious George includes three fried eggs, French fries right in the sandwich, three strips of bacon, two slices of melted cheese, and two pieces of boiled luncheon meat ham.
+In a truly Manhattan response to the Austin breakfast taco, the Curious George includes three fried eggs, French fries right in the sandwich, three strips of bacon, two slices of melted cheese, and two pieces of boiled luncheon meat ham.
 With sandwiches like these, there’s no way to leave Johny’s without feeling full to the brim.